 Examples of modules are Header, Fullwidth, Two Column etc. Read more about email modules here.

-Choose the model you want to use, for example Fullwidth.
-On the right hand side you can edit how it should look using the three different tabs.
+Choose the module you want to use, for example Fullwidth.
+In the right-hand panel you can edit its look on three different tabs.

-Tick or untick the items you want to use such as images, titles, etc. Use the text editor to write and edit your text.
+Tick or untick the items you want to display, such as images, titles, etc. Use the text editor to write and edit your text.